-Grouse Ruffled grouse, blue grouse, mountain quail, valley quail, and ring-necked pheasant pigeons are the most numerous and most hunted upland game birds in ODFW's Harvest Area 1, which includes Clatsop the County.
+Grouse, mountain quail and pigeons are the most numerous and most hunted upland game birds in the County.
 Maintaining a wide variety of vegetation is important, especially seed and fruit bearing plants.
 Reduced populations of upland game birds are probably the product of chemical manipulation of insects and vegetations, predator increases and habitat changes.
 With reference to big game, the Oregon Department of Fish and Wildlife classifies areas within the County as Major Big Game Range, Peripheral Big Game Range and Excluded Range.